-- To educate proficient mechanical engineers about responsibility, professional development and lifelong learning, and facilitate opportunities to pursue employment or the level of study which will enable them to continue to excel in their professional lives.
+- To educate proficient robotics and automation engineers about responsibility, professional development and lifelong learning, and facilitate opportunities to pursue employment or the level of study which will enable them to continue to excel in their professional lives.

-- To graduate professional mechanical engineers who have a critical and informed awareness of contemporary issues, legislation, human factors, ecological, sustainability, obsolescence, maintainability challenges, as well as key opportunities of the sector, recognising the impact of customer voice, market trends and industry demands, and who are able to produce or propose sustainable solutions with lasting, impactful outcomes for the success of the industry.
+- To graduate professional robotics and automation engineers who have a critical and informed awareness of contemporary issues, legislation, human factors, ecological, sustainability, obsolescence, maintainability challenges, as well as key opportunities of the sector, recognising the impact of customer voice, market trends and industry demands, and who are able to produce or propose sustainable solutions with lasting, impactful outcomes for the success of the industry.